nov05/udacity-deep-reinforcement-learning/README.md

 * The `Task` class to handle list of agents and train/eval functions
 * Utility functions to reshape the observations and actions, etc.
 * Human readable logs and tensorboard logs
-    - Train task creates both readable and tensorboard logs
+    - Train and eval tasks create both readable and tensorboard logs
-    - Eval task creates only readable logs
     - The plot functionality uses tensorboard log data